6 Ways Ankylosing Spondylitis Can Affect the Nails | MySpondylitisTeam

 6. Onycholysis

-Some people with AS experience onycholysis (nails lifting from their nail beds, leaving white marks underneath).
+Some people with ankylosing spondylitis experience onycholysis (nails lifting from their nail beds, leaving white marks underneath).
 This condition is more commonly associated with psoriatic arthritis and psoriasis, but it may also affect individuals with ankylosing spondylitis.
 Other causes include fungal infections, thyroid disease, and reactions to certain medications.

 Onycholysis — the lifting of nails from their nail beds — is usually painless.
 Some drugs that treat spondylitis can cause this side effect.
 (CC BY-NC-ND 3.0 NZ/DermNet)